Bimodules over Cartan MASAs in von Neumann Algebras, Norming Algebras, and Mercer's Theorem: Background and Preliminaries

-In a 1991 paper, Mercer proves the following result.
+The following appears in a 1991 paper of R. Mercer:

-\begin{theorem}[{\cite[Corollary~4.3]{MercerIsIsCaBiAl}}] For $i= 1, 2$, let $\M_i$ be a von Neumann algebra with separable predual and let $\D_i\subseteq \M_i$ be a Cartan MASA.
+\begin{flexstate}{Assertion}{{\cite[Corollary~4.3]{MercerIsIsCaBiAl}}} For $i= 1, 2$, let $\M_i$ be a von Neumann algebra with separable predual and let $\D_i\subseteq \M_i$ be a Cartan MASA.
 Suppose $\A_i$ is a $\sigma$-weakly closed subalgebra of $\M_i$ which contains $\D_i$ and which generates $\M_i$ as a von Neumann algebra.